josephch/cbvcs/README.md

    6. Refresh status
 ## Dependencies
 This fork of CBVCS uses libgit2 to do git operations.
 Details of installation and usage of libgit2 is avaliable [here]( https://libgit2.org/docs/guides/build-and-link/)

+## Known issues
+1. For large projects, load time is high.
+For eg. codeblocks project open spends more than  1 sec to get git status on my PC
+2. After editing and saving a file, status is not updated as it is overwritten by the SDK